UK Council for Psychotherapy

 Counselling or dream interpretation psychotherapy in London, Camden - bridge between consciousness & unconsciousness - reoccurring dreams, reoccurring nightmares or interpreting dreams

-Consciousness In & Beyond Us When engaged with consciousness itself, distinct from the physical body, an energy beyond matter (see also Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us), out in the cosmos - the force from where all life was formed, we may sometimes experience moments of everything coming together as one, that nothing (including love) is separate, that this is where wisdom, reality lives.
+Consciousness In & Beyond Us When engaged with consciousness itself, distinct from the physical body, an energy beyond matter (see also Setting Boundaries Psychotherapy - What We Resonate - Noticing Our Energy, Vibration, Energy Inside & Outside Of Us), out in the cosmos - the force from where all life was formed, we may sometimes experience moments of everything coming together as one, that nothing (including Love) is separate, that this is where wisdom, reality lives (see also What Is Love?
+(With a capital "L" - Our Relationship To Love)).
 This may also occur through peak experiences.
 Some may research or believe that following our physical death we pass over to another realm beyond time and space.
-Evolving consciousness, expanding consciousness, presence can be experienced as something "other" coming in, a wind of change.
+Evolving consciousness, expanding consciousness, presence can be experienced as something "other" coming in, a wind of change (see also Spiritual Awakening, Spiritual Power).
 In our enquiry and curiosity we may sense infinite higher and new states of consciousness and the relationship between mystery, love.
 We may sense we are not only the body, but are connected to a sea of energy, to which we are all connected.
 (Panpsychism embraces both atheism and many religions, holding the experience of dualism and universal consciousness, that matter through cells, electrons contains consciousness - animism, that life is everywhere.)
-And some people may want to be in touch with what's foreground and what's background their personal consciousness (the physical, mental and emotional), alongside pure consciousness beyond themselves, nature what some people call higher consciousness (infinite and immortal), global consciousness or the experience of greater consciousness, spiritual consciousness.
+And some people may want to be in touch with what's foreground and what's background their personal consciousness (the physical, mental and emotional), alongside pure consciousness beyond ourselves, nature what some people call higher consciousness (infinite and immortal), global consciousness or the experience of greater consciousness, spiritual consciousness, spiritual awakening.
 Being conscious for some can include experience of being aware to control or to allow spiritual guidance to guide us.
 And we may be wondering or challenged by what all this, including ethereal energy, interconnectedness, means.
 Being in our own ground may be important, in touch with our own conscience, integrity, free to live to our full potential.
 (See also Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us)

 A human being is a part of the whole called by us universe, a part limited in time and space.
 He experiences himself, his thoughts and feeling as something separated from the rest, a kind of optical delusion of his consciousness.
 Albert Einstein